FAQs

 GMTF covers chronic non-communicable diseases including but not limited to: Cancer (all types), Cardiovascular diseases (heart disease, hypertension), Kidney disease and renal failure, Stroke, Diabetes complications, and other chronic conditions as approved by the Board of Trustees.

-To be eligible for GMTF support, you must: Be a Ghanaian citizen, Have an active NHIS membership, Be diagnosed with a chronic non-communicable disease, Receive a medical referral from an approved health facility, and Meet the income/means assessment criteria if applicable.
+To be eligible for GMTF support, you must: Be a Ghanaian citizen, Have an active NHIS membership, Be diagnosed with a chronic non-communicable disease, Receive a medical referral from an approved health facility.

 To apply for GMTF support, you will need: Valid Ghana Card or National ID, Active NHIS membership card, Medical referral letter from a recognized health facility, Diagnosis report from a certified medical practitioner, and Completed GMTF application form.